-So, if you think of patient safety and quality outcomes, under that heading would have been the Medical Director's report; you would have had the Director of Nursing's report, the Director of Social Services; anything to do with patient quality, patient experience, any outcomes.
-Now, that did take quite a bit of time.

-The strategic overview; you might have had the strategic plan for whatever or a new strategic issue that was being worked through, maybe in imaging or something.
-The big area then would have been another performance report.
+1 and Board development we tried to bring it back even to 2 before 3:00, and it was difficult.
+The agendas were 3 heavy because you had a lot of reports.
+After we did 4 the initial welcome, et cetera, we always started the 5 Board meeting with maybe a lessons learnt model or an 14:21 6 improvement, a quality improvement.
+We tried to bring 7 frontline staff and middle managers to the Board to be 8 familiar with who we were and also just to test and 9 hear some of the good news stories.
+So we tried to 10 allow about half an hour for that and then we would 14:21 11 have got into approval of Board minutes.
+We always had 12 maybe strategic as the first agenda item, or we 13 alternated the next month with quality and patient 14 safety and patient outcomes.
+15 14:22 16 So, if you think of patient safety and quality 17 outcomes, under that heading would have been the 18 Medical Director's report; you would have had the 19 Director of Nursing's report, the Director of Social 20 Services; anything to do with patient quality, patient 14:22 21 experience, any outcomes.
+Now, that did take quite a 22 bit of time.
+23 24 The strategic overview; you might have had the 25 strategic plan for whatever or a new strategic issue 14:22 26 that was being worked through, maybe in imaging or 27 something.
+The big area then would have been another 28 performance report.
 I mean, I wouldn't be the first to say that the performance report was extremely heavy and to get it through it in the time.
 Then you would have heard from other, and indeed maybe later on from myself, that we decided that to really have a deeper look at some of the performance issues that we had, we would create another subcommittee of the Board, which was really just getting embedded when I was leaving.
 So you did have heavy agendas but what we tried to do was we did always have a time at the end of every Board meeting to reflect and see what did we really do today, what decisions did we make, what did we learn together what were some of the salient messages.

-we also at the very end always had a question to the Executive Directors of Nursing, Social Work, and indeed the Medical Director, is there anything else that hasn't been on today's agenda that you believe as the responsible officer that you should be bringing to the Board's attention.
+We also at the very end always had a question to the Executive Directors of Nursing, Social Work, and indeed the Medical Director, is there anything else 14:23 that hasn't been on today's agenda that you believe as the responsible officer that you should be bringing to the Board's attention.
 I introduced that sometime before that.
 Another area to try to improve it was we did a summary sheet at the front.
-That was very It was what was the paper about, who was important. its author, how was it linked to the strategic overview and the clinical standards, you know, where was it linked to.
-Then I called it the front page was what keeps you awake at night, what are the risks and concerns that you have that you need to report to us as the Board.
+That was very 14:23 It was what was the paper about, who was its author, how was it linked to the strategic overview and the clinical standards, you know, where was it linked to.
+Then I called it the front page was what keeps you awake at night, what are the risks and 14 .
+23 concerns that you have that you need to report to us as the Board.
 Yes, we all should be reading our papers but it meant if you read the summary sheet, it gave you some idea what the depth of the paper behind was.